sandromikautadze/storyboard-diffusion/README.md

 ## **Repo Structure**

-- `src/` contains the core modules and functions used in this work.
+In alphabetical order

 - `additional_experiments/` contains code for the other approaches we adopted, but failed.
 We leave them for future work.
-- `poster/` contains images generated for the poster.
+- `poster/` contains images generated used for the poster session.
+- `src/` contains the core modules and functions used in this work.

 ## Requirements
 TODO